lightward/mechanic-tasks/docs/sync-variant-inventory-within-a-product-by-pack-size/README.md

 New orders for a pack-sized variant will result in the product's inventory tag being updated, and all pack-sized variants having their available inventory levels re-synced.
 And, manually updating a product's inventory tag will automatically re-sync variant available inventory levels as well.

-The pack size for each variant can be determined by a numeric [product option](https://help.shopify.com/en/manual/products/variants) (e.g. "Pack size: 50"), or by [metafield](https://help.shopify.com/en/manual/custom-data/metafields).
+The pack size for each variant can be determined by a numeric [product option](https://help.shopify.com/en/manual/products/variants) (e.g. "Pack size"), or by [metafield](https://help.shopify.com/en/manual/custom-data/metafields).

 This task will skip any products that do not have an inventory tag, and will skip any variants ordered that have no pack size information.